hyperpack/hyperpack-framework/packages/hyperportal/README.md

-# Hypermodel
+# Hyperportal

-Hypermodel is a productivity REPL for your Hyperpack app.
+Hyperportal is a productivity REPL for your Hyperpack app.
 It finds, loads, and sets up a database connection so that you're up and ready to work interactively.

-You can work locally or use Hypermodel as an administration tool for your app.
+You can work locally or use Hyperportal as an administration tool for your app.
 It's similar in spirit to the Rails console.